code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_4splitPhysicalDomainsNS.rst

   Pressure visualization at the initial time.
 Visualization using Paraview_ software.

 Of course, for this test case configuration, it is possible to obtain an equivalent result without declaring two physical domains in the geometry file.
-By keeping the middle line of the geometry file, the straight separation is ensured and it is therefore possible to define in the *initialConditionsV4.xml* file an :xml:`entireDomain` domain for the left chamber and a :xml:`halfSpace` domain located at :math:`x = 0.5 \, m` with a positive direction for the right chamber.
+By keeping the middle line of the geometry file, the straight separation is ensured and it is therefore possible to define in the *initialConditions.xml* file an :xml:`entireDomain` domain for the left chamber and a :xml:`halfSpace` domain located at :math:`x = 0.5 \, m` with a positive direction for the right chamber.

 However, it can be particularly interesting to use an initialization of the fluid states with the definition of the physical domains from the geometry, in case the fluid regions are too complex to define with the predefined ECOGEN domains.